Using JavaScript to Avoid Orphans

 Screenshot from a Selfridges.com Product Listing Page demonstrating word wrapping to avoid orphaned words in the product titles.

-If you are already resigned to using JavaScript for your front end (which you inevitably are if you are using React), and especially if you're also using serverside rendering, then there is a relatively straightforward solution by using JavaScript to wrap the final two words in a nonbreaking element link a <nobr>.
+If you are already resigned to using JavaScript for your front end (which you inevitably are if you are using React), and especially if you're also using serverside rendering, then there is a relatively straightforward solution using JavaScript to join the final two words with a nonbreaking space instead of the old <nobr>.

 I've written a little utility function which I can drop in wherever the need arises.
 You can see it in action in my blog article page titles (above), and on the blog listing pages to help improve the way the text falls on the page: